henrik42/solo/README.md

 wanted to rebuild the DOM on reload so that changes to the view-functions will show-up automagically.
 That's why I put `(main)` in there.
 I could have used a `defonce` to shield the DOM against the reload.
-It depends an what you are trying to archive.
+It depends an what you are trying to achive.

-__Note:__ the Figwheel compiler will produce not the same output as the standard CLJS compiler (see above).
-So if you want to change the CLJS code and commit it to your git you should run `lein make-spa` before committing.
+__Note:__ the Figwheel compiler will __not__ produce the same output as the standard CLJS compiler (see above).
+So for production builts and when you want to change the CLJS code and __commit__ it to your git you should run `lein make-spa` before committing.
 That will remove the Figwheel extra code from the CLJS/JS.

 ## dev-cards